Sabicool/Medicine/01 Disciplines/Respiratory/Topics/Non Invasive Ventilation.md

 	- Improves predominantly oxygenation and therefore indicated in type 1 respiratory failure
 - BiPAP
 	- S/T mode refers to spontaneous and timed mode and therefore has a backup rate
+		- The use of ventilator-triggered breaths in acute respiratory failure while on NIV is questionable; if the patient doesn’t have a good respiratory rate perhaps they should be intubated
 	- S mode refers to spontaneous (only)
 $$
 \text{Pressure support (PS)}\approx \text{IPAP}-\text{EPAP}